top of page

 It’s the foundation.

-And when safety and capacity meet awareness, change becomes possible — not all at once, not perfectly — but in small, workable ways that grow over time.
+And when awareness is met with more safety, more steadiness, and less internal pressure, different responses can start to feel more possible — not all at once, not perfectly — but in small, workable ways over time.

 If you’d like gentle notes as this work expands, you can join the 🔗 email list.